Ircam-WAM/improtech-website/pages/Program.md

 The second research project explores improvisation in a telematic performance.
 Mikhaïl Malt, in Paris in Studio 5 with the Somax2 environment and generative electronics, interacts live with flutist Cássia Carrascoza Bomfim, located in São Paulo.
 This configuration serves as a laboratory for examining the creative challenges and opportunities related to network latency, synchronization, and establishing a shared listening experience despite distance.
 The workshop will highlight strategies developed to transform technical constraints, such as delays and audio artifacts, into compositional and expressive elements.
 This workshop explores the future of improvisational practice by comparing two experiences: one focused on extending instrumental gesture and the other on delocalizing interaction.
 It examines how modern technologies are transforming relationships between performers, altering human-machine interactions, and redefining spaces for collective musical creation.

+**[Federico Visi](https://www.federicovisi.com)** (Universität der Künste Berlin), **The Sophtar: an electroacoustic feedback instrument with embedded algorithms for human-machine improvisation**

+The Sophtar is a tabletop string instrument with an embedded system for digital signal processing, networking, and machine learning.
+It features an array of actuators and controlled electroacoustic feedback capabilities that can be activated algorithmically by the models running on the embedded computer.
+These respond to the actions of the player, making the instrument a platform for electroacoustic human-machine improvisation.
+Other features of the Sophtar include a pressure-sensitive fretted neck, two sound boxes, and bespoke interface elements.
+It combines conventional tactile musical affordances with recent machine learning models and digital signal processing algorithms, which are deeply integrated in the design of the instrument and have a strong influence on how it is played and the way it sounds.
+During this workshop I will presents the instrument and its distinctive techniques, and improvise with different algorithms and models.

 ### Lectures